Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Constants and fundamental physics

 \subsubsection{Characterizing the fundamental constants}

-Physical constants seem to play a central role in our physical theories since, in particular, they determined the magnitudes of the physical processes.
+Physical constants seem to play a central role in our physical theories since, in particular, they determine the magnitudes of the physical processes.
 Let us sketch briefly some of their main properties.

 \paragraph{How many fundamental constants shall we consider?} \